zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Build_extras.rst

       from the sources in the *lib* folder (including the essential libqmmm.a) are not included in the static LAMMPS library and (currently) not installed, while their code is included in the shared LAMMPS library.
-Thus a typical command line to configure building LAMMPS for QMMM would be:
+Thus a typical command to configure building LAMMPS for QMMM would be:

       .. code-block:: bash